 What does a corporate accountant do?

-A Corporate Accountant manages corporate financial records, prepares tax filings, and ensures compliance with Canadian regulations.
+Manages corporate financial records, prepares tax filings, and keeps reporting in line with Canadian regulations.

 Yes.
-Even small incorporated businesses face reporting obligations that benefit from the services of a Corporate Accountant.
+Even small incorporated businesses face reporting obligations that benefit from professional accounting support.

 How often should corporate finances be reviewed?

-Most companies benefit from regular reviews with a Corporate Accountant rather than annual check-ins.
+Most companies benefit from regular financial reviews rather than annual check-ins.

 Moving forward